• 0

 Gold Leaf Leather Gloves

-In first place and my go-to glove type its leather gloves in particular anything that Gold Leaf create.
-Gold leaf was started as they saw a gap in the market for well fitted and high-quality gardening gloves, particularly for ladies.
-Peter designed these gloves 16 years ago and they have been endorsed not only by the RHS but numerous gardening professionals.
+First, my go-to glove type is leather gloves, particularly anything created by Gold Leaf.
+Gold Leaf was started because they saw a gap in the market for well-fitted and high-quality gardening gloves, particularly for ladies.
+Peter designed these gloves 16 years ago, and they have been endorsed not only by the RHS but numerous gardening professionals.

-I’ve got really small hands.
-There I’ve said it.
+I've got really small hands.
+There, I've said it.
 No shame.
 The Gold Leaf collection comes in either ladies or gents.
 I use ladies.
-There’s no silly patterns or pink logos.
-Just a bright yellow easy to spot pair of high-quality gloves.
-However, the gloves can tolerate a 20% size difference in hands so they really do provide a nice snug fit.
-The gloves are brilliant with thorns, pruning and more intricate tasks.
+There are no silly patterns or pink logos.
+Just a bright yellow, easy-to-spot pair of high-quality gloves.
+However, the gloves can tolerate a 20% size difference in hands, so they provide a nice, snug fit.
+The gloves are brilliant for thorns, pruning and more intricate tasks.
 Especially if you want to be able to move plants and pick things with ease.
-You probably don’t want to use them for collecting leaves or other more mundane tasks they’re too good for that.
+You probably don't want to use them for collecting leaves or other more mundane tasks.
+They're too good for that.
 See the winter gloves below for that!

 Review of Gold Leaf Gloves